astroumd/lmtoy/docs/source/glossary.rst

 case such that they can vary ``nchan`` per row.

-We thus arrive at the following summary for
+We thus arrive at the following summary for the multi-dimensional data[] array:

 .. code-block::

       data[ntime, nbeam, npol, nband, nchan]

-but leaving out the ``ntime`` dimension
+in the table we leave out the ``ntime`` dimension

 .. list-table:: **Table of data dimensions of LMT SLR instruments**
    :header-rows: 1